1. Submit required documentation to obtain I-20 or DS-2019 (F-1 and J-1 Students).

 8. Only for International applicants with degrees in progress when admitted:

-If you were admitted to a program before completing your undergraduate degree, you will need to send final transcripts to the credit evaluation company so that your evaluation can be updated once your undergraduate degree is completed.
+If you were admitted to a program before completing your undergraduate degree, you will need to send final transcripts documenting completion and conferral of your bachelor's degree to the credit evaluation company you used for the initial credit evaluation.
 The evaluation company will send us a final evaluation with copies of your transcripts that we will accept as official.
 Please do not send official final transcripts to the Office of Graduate Admission.

 Questions about your admission?